timfreiheit/HockeySDKHelper/README.md

     //....

+    CombinedDescriptionListener crashManagerListener = new CombinedDescriptionListener(this)
+                    .addPart("Memory", new MemoryInfoCrashManagerListener())
+                    .addPart("Log", new LogCrashManagerListener());

-    HockeyLifecycleConfig lifecycleConfig = new HockeyLifecycleConfig.Builder(this)
+    HockeyLifecycleConfig lifecycleConfig = new HockeyLifecycleConfig.Builder()
             // your hockey app id
             .hockeyAppId("12345678901234567890123456789012")
             //enable updates only on debug and disable them in release .updateEnabled(BuildConfig.DEBUG)

             // when you want to restrict the checks on specific activities .activityWhereToCheckForUpdates(MainActivity.class)

-        .sendLogAsCrashDescription(BuildConfig.DEBUG, Log.DEBUG)
+            .crashManagerListener(crashManagerListener)
             .crashReportEnabled(true) //enable crash reporting
             // when you want to restrict the checks on specific activities .activityWhereToCheckForCrashes(MainActivity.class)

-        .trackingEnabled(true) //enable usage tracking
+            //enable usage tracking and metrics
+            .metricsEnabled(true)
+            .trackingEnabled(true)
             .build();
     HockeyLifecycleHelper.init(this,lifecycleConfig);

     //....